mostaphaRoudsari/honeybee-primer/text/components/Read_EP_Result.md

 #### Inputs
 * ##### resultFileAddress [Required]
 The result file address that comes out of the WriteIDF component.
-* ##### normByFloorArea [Optional]
-Set to 'True' to normalize all zone energy data by floor area (note that the resulting units will be kWh/m2 as EnergyPlus runs in the metric system).
-The default is set to "False."

 #### Outputs
-* ##### totalThermalEnergy
+* ##### totalThermalLoad
 The total thermal energy used by each zone in kWh.
 This includes cooling and heating.
-* ##### thermalEnergyBalance
+* ##### thermalLoadBalance
 The thermal energy used by each zone in kWh.
 Heating values are positive while cooling values are negative.
+This is useful for computing balance points.
 * ##### cooling
 The cooling energy needed in kWh.
 For Ideal Air loads, this is the sum of sensible and latent heat that must be removed from each zone.
 For distributed OpenStudio systems like Packaged Terminal Heat Pumps (PTHP), this will be electric energy for each zone.
 For central OpenStudio systems, this ouput will be a single list of chiller electric energy for the whole building.
 * ##### heating